Dilbert66/esphome-webserver-custom/README.md

 - completely standalone - no other external dependancies  9K compressed
 - Light and Dark themes
 - Primary theme - currently light blue - can be overridden
-- Embedded ESP home logo svg
 - Entities are discovered and display
 - No css fetch - index page fetches one js file
+- added dsc/vista web keypad component

 dark scheme desktop:
 ====================